v-tach/Thesis/Thesis Outline/Outline.md

 	1. Abstracts, conference proceedings, that do not contain enough information

 ### Study selection

-1. Review of titles and abstracts by two different reviewers using a prespecified data form
+Study selection will be taken in two steps: first, there will be a review of titles and abstracts of the sudies found by electronic search by two different reviewers using a prespecified data form.
+The discrepancies between the two reviewers in choosing studies for further analysis at this stage will be resolved by consensus between the two reviewers.
-1. Review of full studies and publications by two different reviewers using a prespecified data form
-1. Resolution of conflicts by consensus
+Second, the studies identified in the first stage will be retrieved as full text, and these will in turn be reviewed by two authors using a prespecified data form to analyse the studies for quality of methods.
+Again, the discrepancies will be resolved by consensus.

-### Critical analysis
+#### Critical analysis
 1. Critical analysis tools
 	1. Cochrane Risk of Bias tool
 	1. Grading of Recommendations Assessment, Development, and Evaluation (GRADE) system for systematic reviews.